ysthakur/CMSC320-Notes/Midterm 2 Review.md

 2. Draw a dataset and try classifying a point with k=3.
 3. When does spherical KNN do better than the normal algorithm?
 	- When there's lots of data points, since searching all points is time-consuming
-4. When will a decision tree outperform KNN?
-When will KNN outperform a decision tree?
+4. ==When will a decision tree outperform KNN?
+When will KNN outperform a decision tree?==

 ### [Decision Trees](ML/Classification/Decision%20Trees.md)